vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## enableBrowserLogging
 It enables the Chromium browser logging for the specified session indexes.
+It requires the pageLogPath option to be set.

+*Type*: `index`

+*Default*: `""`

+## enableRtpDump
-It requires the page log path option to be set.
+It enables the RTP dump for the specified session indexes.
+It requires the enableBrowserLogging option to be set.
+The text2pcap utility is required to convert the RTP dump to pcap format.

 *Type*: `index`